Woodworker’s Guild of Georgia

 How do you enter the competition?
-Entry forms are available to print from our website or from the Entry Form link above.
+Entry forms are available to print from the wwgofga.com website or from the Entry Form link above.
 We will have entry forms as a hand out at the January and February meetings as well.
 Entries for the competition must be solo projects where you are the sole woodworker.
-Any prefabricated or purchased pieces must be disclosed.
-You must be a paid member of the guild to enter.
-Please read the entry form for categories and competition levels.
+Any prefabricated or purchased components must be disclosed.
+You must be a paid member of the Guild to enter.

 How will my piece be judged?
-There are usually two to three judges invited to the contest.
-The judges will have from 12 noon to 1:00 pm to complete their portion of the judging.
-This is not a lot of time considering there are usually around 50 to 60 pieces to examine.
+Two to three outside judges will review the projects from 11 am to 12 noon to complete their evaluations.
 The judges will look at workmanship, complexity, design, and finishing.
-Here are a few examples of what the judges look for: how well the piece was designed, are the joints appropriate for the piece, any planner snipe or sanding swirls present, does the finish have any runs in it or orange peel, ergonomics if applicable (does the chair sit well).
+Some of the details considered will be how well the piece was designed, are the joints appropriate for the piece, any planner snipe or sanding swirls present, does the finish have any runs in it or orange peel, ergonomics if applicable (does the chair sit well).
 If your piece is unusual and you want to let the judges know why, just leave a note with the piece explaining (i.e. chair was built for a 6’4” person who weighs 275 pounds).
 When the judges finish, the booth volunteers will help total the scores and ribbons will be placed.
 A few minutes for some pictures and at noon sharp the doors to the show will open.

 Woodworkers’ Guild of Georgia Competition Rules

-- All pieces entered into competition should be registered in advance.
+- All pieces entered in competition should be registered in advance by end of day on Monday prior to the show.

-- A piece may be entered for judging at one public Guild showing (Woodworking Show) and one additional Guild showing (either the scholarship or open house).
+- A piece may be entered for judging at one public Guild showing (Woodworking Show) and one additional Guild showing (e.g., Holiday party).

 - You may enter up to three pieces in each category.

 - A piece cannot be entered in more than one category.

-- The entrant must perform all work on pieces entered into competition.
+- The entrant must perform all work on pieces entered competition.
+Prefab elements are allowed, but must be declared.